LorenSerenSkeete/Python/README.md

-This Python Project demonstrates the coding used to scrape data from a Wikipedia page on the Top 100 Earning Companies in the US.
+This Python Project demonstrates the coding used to scrape data from a Wikipedia page listing the Top 100 Largest Companies in the US by Revenue.
 The files include the Python Script used to execute this as well as the table that was produced as a result.